 Table of Contents

-That’s according to most sources, including an article published by the University of Minnesota.
-On the other hand, a recent study done by Consumer Reports says that we should all be washing any produce that comes into our cooking spaces, whether “pre-washed”, organic or otherwise.
-This is because even those mixed greens carefully washed by well meaning producers can still contain contaminants from ewwwie poo-ies (E. coli, etc.), chemicals and more.
+A recent study done by Consumer Reports says that we should all be washing any produce that comes into our cooking spaces, whether “pre-washed”, organic or otherwise.
+This is because even those mixed greens carefully washed by well meaning producers can still contain contaminants from E. coli, chemicals and more.

 strawberry dressing

-If you want these greens to travel, then you can prep your salad ahead of time in a mason jar.
+If you want this salad for work, prep it all in a mason jar.
 It’s seriously so easy!
-Simply layer the ingredients in the mason jar, but store the (yummy, strawberry) dressing in a separate container.
-When you’re ready to eat, pour the dressing on, give the mason jar a good shake, and enjoy!
+Simply layer the ingredients in the mason jar.
+Keep the strawberry dressing in a separate container until time to eat.
+When you’re ready to eat, pour the dressing on top, give the mason jar a good shake, and enjoy!

 mixed greens salad